run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-install.md

 Before installing, please review the installation prerequisites here: [Run:ai GPU Cluster Prerequisites](cluster-prerequisites.md).

 !!!
 Important
-    We strongly recommend running the Run:ai [pre-install script](cluster-prerequisites.md#pre-install-script) to verify that all prerequisites are met.
+    It is strongly recommend that you run the Run:ai [pre-install script](cluster-prerequisites.md#pre-install-script) to verify that all prerequisites are met.

 ## Install Run:ai